ufora/ufora/tutorials/getting-started-local.md

 This lets `pyfora` connect to the container using `http://localhost:30000`.
 - `-v /home/user/ufora:/var/ufora` mounts the local directory `~/ufora` into `/var/ufora` within the container.
 This is where Ufora writes all of its log files.
-- `ufora/service:0.1` is the name (and version tag) of the Ufora service image to run.
+- `ufora/service` is the name of the Ufora service image to run.
+To use a version other than the latest, specify a version tag (e.g. `ufora/service:0.2`).

 # Run Some Code